benhj/knoxcrypt/README.md

 `m_byteTransformer(boost::make_shared<cipher::BasicByteTransformer>(io.password))` --->
 `m_byteTransformer(boost::make_shared<cipher::SomeOtherImplementation>(io.password))`

-A hidden partition scheme is also supported in a similar vein to truecrypt.
-More details soon.
+An experimental 'coffee mode' is also supported which allows the user to specify an additional sub-volume.
+Although multiple sub-volumes are possible, only two are currently supported (the default and the coffee mode version).

 ### Development requirements